tomrobak/aco/readme.txt

 == Upgrade Notice ==

 = 1.2.0 =
-This update improves the release workflow and installation process.
-Update recommended for a smoother experience!
+This update adds magical instant-save settings, fixes the Payment Verification toggle, and makes everything more intuitive!
+Update for a silky-smooth experience! 🎯

 = 1.1.1 =
 This update adds automatic updates directly from GitHub and fixes installation issues.
 Update recommended!